Y-Saleh/GithubMonkeyType/README.md

 A "MonkeyType" clone for practicing GitHub and Git commands.

+Designed to make Git syntax second nature, this tool combines the addictive challenge of MonkeyType with practical command memorization.
+Improve your typing speed, master complex flags, and streamline your terminal workflow.

 ## Features

 - **Practice Mode**: Type randomized Git commands to improve speed and muscle memory.
 Tracks WPM and Accuracy.